 In April 2017, the Company entered into a Series A convertible preferred stock purchase agreement (Series A Agreement) whereby the Company issued 2,089,285 shares of Series A convertible preferred stock at \$10.50 per share for an aggregate purchase price of \$21.9 million.
-The cash proceeds associated with the sale of the Series A convertible preferred stock were to be received by the Company over three tranches of payments.
-The Company received \$7.3 million for tranche 1 in April 2017, \$7.3 million for tranche 2 in February 2018 and \$7.3 million for tranche 3 in July 2018.

-Terns China received an aggregate \$8.0 million from the LAV PRC Entities in three tranches over the same period, which is presented as a noncontrolling interest.
+Terns China received an aggregate \$8.0 million from the LAV PRC Entities in connection with the Series A financing, which is presented as a noncontrolling interest.
 In connection with the Series A Agreement and this Terns China investment, the Company also issued an option to the LAV PRC Entities to convert their interest in the China Subsidiaries into an interest in Terns Cayman (the LAV Option).